Mustard Seeds & Mulberry Trees

 The Apostles said to the Lord, "Increase our faith".

-Intriguingly, when you look at the circumstance that caused the apostles request for more faith, it wasn't eminent death, as with those murdered Egyptian Christians, rather we read in Luke 17: 2-4 [Jesus said]
+Intriguingly, when you look at the circumstance behind the apostles request for more faith, it wasn't eminent death, as with those murdered Egyptian Christians, rather we read in Luke 17: 2-4 [Jesus said]

 “If your brother or sister sins against you, rebuke them; and if they repent, forgive them.
 Even if they sin against you seven times in a day and seven times come back to you saying ‘I repent,’ you must forgive them.”
 The apostles said to the Lord, “Increase our faith!”